-To setup a Squid proxy server in AWS running on Linux Ubuntu, the easiest and quickest way is to our our Squid proxy solution in the AWS marketplace.
-Launch the image direct from the marketplace.
+To setup and install a Squid proxy server in AWS on a VM EC2 running on Linux Ubuntu or CentOS, the easiest and quickest way is to use our Squid proxy solution in the AWS marketplace.
+Launch the image direct from the marketplace, direct links below.

-The AWS Squid proxy comes configured with the following options that can be easily changed:
+The AWS Squid proxy comes configured with the following options (features), that can be easily changed:

-- Access control list is set to allow 10.0.0.0/8.
-This can be changed to allow your networks, instructions below.
+- Access control list is set to block all networks by default.
+This needs to be changed to allow your networks, instructions below.

 Squid Proxy Server Optimization